Weight Loss • High Protein • High Fiber • Healthy Meals

 A meal with only protein may be filling at first, but it can lack volume and gut-friendly fiber.
 A meal with only fiber-rich carbohydrates may be healthy, but it may not keep you satisfied for long if protein is too low.
 Combining both creates a better weight-loss meal.

 This is also why many high-protein diets can feel incomplete without enough fruits, vegetables, beans, lentils, oats, berries, and seeds.
 A balanced high-protein diet should still include enough fiber-rich foods.
+For many people, the most repeatable meals include one protein source, one fiber-rich carbohydrate, vegetables, and a measured sauce or healthy fat.

 High-Protein, High-Fiber Meal Formula

 A good target for many weight-loss meals is around 25–40 grams of protein and 8–15 grams of fiber, depending on your calorie needs and tolerance.
+You do not need to hit the exact same number at every meal.
+The goal is to build meals that keep you full and fit your daily calorie target.

 15 High-Protein, High-Fiber Meals for Weight Loss

 The nutrition values below are approximate.
 Calories, protein, and fiber vary depending on portion size, cooking method, and brand.
+Use this table as a flexible guide and adjust portions based on your needs.

 | Meal Idea | Calories | Protein | Fiber |